jessicarush/javascript-notes/document_object_model.md

 ## CSS Object Model

-In addition to setting CSS properties with the syntax `el.style.propertName = value` (which is a standard HTML DOM thing), there is also a [CSS Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) method called [setProperty](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) that looks like: `el.style.setProperty('border-radius', '10px')`.
+In addition to setting CSS properties with the syntax `el.style.propertyName = value` (which is a standard HTML DOM thing), there is also a [CSS Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) method called [setProperty](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) that looks like: `el.style.setProperty('border-radius', '10px')`.
 I'm still sorting out the differences between these two approaches and haven't looked deeply at this [CSSStyleDeclaration](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) thing but will add information here as I figure it out.

 I'm guessing that the key insight is that while the `el.style.propertyName` assignment method is modifying the style attribute in the DOM, the `el.style.setProperty()` method *"sets or modifies a CSS property in a CSS declaration block"*.
 In other words, being a CSS Object Model method, the property is being set in the the actual CSS document.
 This allows us to do weird stuff like modify custom CSS properties (--my-variable).
 There's an example of this below.